Just when you think resume writers have helped the world understand that the one-page resume is a myth, someone wakes it up again!

 At Design Resumes, the resume is a marketing document to promote you as the product to the employer.

-Proof is always in whether job seekers are hired.
+The proof is always in whether job seekers are hired.
 I can tell you success story after success story of my clients.
 They make me so proud.
 My clients (including students) have gone up against the worst economy in 80 years.
-They find positions they love using 2 page resumes filled with value and accomplishments.
+They find positions they love using 2-page resumes filled with value and accomplishments.
 In addition, these savvy job seekers implement networking strategies to make sure their resume is read.

 243k jobs added?
 Make that +1.
 Started my new job at Medtronic today!!